Most hedges will only need to be cut once or twice a year. Although, there are certain varieties that need a little more maintenance.

-Beech and hornbeam hedges can be pruned in August.
-They grow rapidly in the early part of the year, but need to grow a little after cutting to make sure there are no bare patches through the winter.
+Beech and hornbeam hedges grow rapidly in the early part of the year, but need to grow a little after cutting to make sure there are no bare patches through the winter.
 If the hedges have grown too large, cut back hard in mid-winter, avoiding very cold spells.

 Escallonia can be trimmed in May and again in late August if you want a formal hedge without flowers.
 For an informal, flowering hedge, cut after flowering in June.
 Hard prune in the spring to reduce its size.